About Investa-Gate

 Why this exists

 Most stock analysis ends up as a single rating.
 "Buy" doesn't tell you whether the call rests on the balance sheet, the growth story, or the price — or which of those is doing the heavy lifting.
-By scoring the three separately, you can see which gate is holding the verdict up and which one might break first.
+By scoring the three separately, you can see which gate is holding the stock up and which one might break first.

 The framework runs on one principle: don't invent numbers to fill gaps.
 If something is missing, the model says so.
 If a value comes from outside the structured data feed, the source is shown.
 Adjustments to reported earnings are paired with the original number, never silently swapped in.